Our team of experts have chosen those mortgages they believe to be Best Buys.

 There’s no denying the fact that house prices have soared over the last year or so.
 First-time buyer...
 More

 Over half of UK homeowners believe an interest rate rise of just 1% would have a negative effect on ...
 More

 The Help to Buy scheme may not have been around for that long, but it has certainly had a positive i...
 More

 Find out how to choose the best estate agent in this guide.
 We look at practical ways to shortlist, ...
 More

 Mortgage valuations shouldn’t be confused with a property survey.
 You should consider having a surve...
 More

 Several mortgage lenders have announced increases to their rates.
 Find out what to do if your mortga...
 More

-Yorkshire BS has reduced rates on several of its fixed rate mortgages, including a reduction of 0.10...
+West Brom Building Society has reduced rates on selected fixed rate mortgages, one of which has earn...
 More

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s